markallanevans/flixie/WorkLog.md

 -> change layouts on the fly (maybe a theme changer?)

 __*Done*__
+-> fixed sorting so ascending and descending works
+-> fixed ability to switch between lists
 -> add favicon to site
 -> fix the "loading" button so it actually functions based on whether a fetch request returns data -> make a change to the genre refresh the api call